Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 ## 4. ATT&CK Matrix and Navigator

 ### ATT&CK Matrix
-The ATT&CK Matrix visually organizes tactics across the top and techniques underneath each tactic.
-This layout makes it easier to understand how attacks progress and where activity fits in the broader lifecycle.
+The ATT&CK Matrix shows tactics across the top and techniques beneath each tactic.
+It helps analysts see how activity fits within the overall attack lifecycle.

 ### ATT&CK Navigator
-The ATT&CK Navigator is commonly used to:
+The ATT&CK Navigator is used to:
-- Highlight techniques used by a threat group
+- Highlight techniques associated with a threat group
 - Visualize attack paths
 - Review detection coverage across tactics

-SOC teams often use the Navigator during investigations, threat research and post incident reviews.
+SOC teams commonly use the Navigator during investigations, threat research, and post-incident reviews.

 ---